The union movement is gearing up for a possible federal election in 2018 under the banner of #changetherules. Inequality is at a 70-year high.

 The QTU is to investigate the unique issues facing teaching principals and find ways of reducing the burden they carry.

-In 2017, the QTU grew to 45,000 members for the first time in its 129-year history.
-This means that, on average, nine out of 10 teachers and school leaders choose to belong.
+In 2017, the Queensland Teachers’ Union grew to 45,000 members for the first time in its 129-year history.
+This means that, on average, nine out of 10 teachers and school leaders in workplaces across Queensland choose to belong to the QTU.

 Students and teachers from Chapel Hill State School have overcome fierce opposition from across every state and sector to win the largest performing arts event for schools in Australia.